 Call for Course and Workshop Proposals

-The deadline for submitting course proposals to NASSLLI has been extended to Oct.
-9.
+The deadline for submitting course proposals has now passed.

 We invite proposals for courses and workshops that address topics of relevance to NASSLLI's central goal.
 We particularly encourage submissions which illustrate cross-disciplinary approaches, especially courses showing the applicability of computational methods to theoretical work, and the use of theoretical work in practical applications.
 Courses involving a hands-on component (e.g. actual experience with NLP tools, coding, or machine learning algorithms) will be very welcome.
 We also welcome proposals from researchers and practitioners working on relevant areas in the technology industries.
 NASSLLI welcomes a variety of approaches and methodologies (logics, cognitive and computational modeling, machine learning, experimental approaches) as long as the material is relevant to language, information or communication.
 All courses should be accessible to a heterogeneous audience of motivated graduate students.
 By default, courses and workshops meet for 90 minutes on each of five days.
 Classes may be co-taught by up to two people.
 (See below for more information on workshop organization.)